Jan Sokolowski

-Jan Bogumił Sokołowski (24 May 1899 – 7 April 1982) was a Polish zoologist who worked as a professor at the University of Poznan who was a specialist in ornithology and studied the birds of Poland and made efforts for their conservation.
+Jan Bogumił Sokołowski (24 May 1899 – 7 April 1982) was a Polish zoologist who worked as a professor at the University of Poznan, who was a specialist in ornithology and studied the birds of Poland and made efforts for their conservation.
 He was also a talented artist and a writer of popular articles which included his own illustrations.

 Early life and education

 Sokołowski was born in Dakowy Mokre near Buk in a wealthy family, the son of local administrator Alekse and Zofia née Gintrowicz.
-He completed his matriculation from Poznan and then went to study art at the State School.
-An uncle Zygmunt was an artist.
+His mother owned a 120-hectar farm while his father came from an impoverished farming family and a tenant on the Nimierzyce estate.
+His grandfather Józef (1820-1876) was a participant in the 1848 and 1863 uprisings.
+As a young boy he took a keen interest in nature and often got into trouble, stung by bees once and nearly drowned while observing snails and fish.
+He was tutored at home at first and completed his matriculation from Poznan and then went to study art at the state school.
+An uncle Zygmunt Sokołowski (1858-1885) was an artist.
 He joined the insurgents during the Greater Poland uprising (1918–19).
+In 1917 he was nearly conscripted into the German army.
+He then went to study art in Munich under Heinrich von Zugel.
 In 1921 he began to study biology, geography, and geology at the University of Poznan.
-He received a high school teaching diploma and a master's degree in philosophy with a thesis on the histology of the intestinal track of song birds in 1925.
-While a student, he worked as an illustrator and specimen preparator at the Department of Zoology.
+He received a high school teaching diploma and a master's degree in philosophy with a thesis on the histology of the intestinal tract of song birds in 1925 under Antoni Jakubski.
+While a student, he worked as an illustrator and specimen preparator at the Department of Zoology, working under Jan Grochmalicki.
 He then studied the orthoptera of the region and obtained a doctoral degree.